1005 N. Marion St.

 No Refusal Weekends in Florida

 How does the DUI refusal checkpoint work in other states?
+In other states, law enforcement officers began setting up roadblocks on a particular road for a particular time.

-In other states, law enforcement officers began setting up roadblocks on a particular road for a particular period of time.
 As vehicles enter the roadblock, law enforcement directs every third car to pull over for further investigation.
-If the individual admits to drinking alcohol or taking any prescription medication the officer may order the individual to exit the vehicle and perform field sobriety exercises.
+If the driver admits to drinking alcohol or taking any prescription medication, the officer may order the individual to exit the vehicle and perform field sobriety exercises.

+The purpose behind the “No DUI Refusal” Checkpoints is to discourage individuals from refusing the breath test.
 The breath test costs the law enforcement agency only a few dollars for the cost of the equipment spread over the number of times it is used.
 On the other hand, blood tests are much more expensive.

 Additionally, at a trial in a DUI blood test case, the prosecution must call expert witnesses to confirm the conclusion of the lab work.
 For these reasons, DUI enforcement officers do not want the suspect to refuse the breath test.

 Threatening to hold the citizen down and take his blood is a great way to make sure no one exercises the option of refusing to test.
-Some believe that the “no refusal” DUI checkpoints could be coming to Tampa.

 Update on Recent Checkpoints in Tampa

 One of the largest multi-agency DUI checkpoints in Hillsborough County was conducted on Saturday, May 5, 2018, at 6:00 p.m.
 The law enforcement agencies that participated in the checkpoint included the Hillsborough County Sheriff’s Office, the Tampa Police Department, and the Florida Highway Patrol.
-Volunteers with Mothers Against Drunk Driving (MADD) also participated in the event.
-During the checkpoint, the B.A.T. was located at 2109 11th Avenue, Tampa within the heart of Ybor City.
-More than 27 DUI Law Enforcement Officers were patrolling into the night in an effort to reduce DUI crashes, injuries, and fatalities.
+Mothers Against Drunk Driving (MADD) Volunteers also participated in the event.

 Other recent DUI checkpoints in Hillsborough County included the following: